LuminiteTime/VertoBot/README.md

 # VertoBot
-Bot for operations with files
+Verto is a Telegram bot for operations with files.
+The project is under development.